About Us

 Superstar -- Chapter 12

-3. There was more to it than that: Prior to the assassination, the Psionic Guard Director had issued an 'eyes only' report to the President about an adverse change in Vejhon's psionic climate.
+3. Prior to the assassination, the Psionic Guard Director had issued an 'eyes only' report to the President about an adverse threat to Vejhon's psionic climate.

-7. There was a single tangible clue; the Psionic Guard infiltrator who had followed Kor's single instruction: He dutifully reported the details of Kor's assent to Bri, and then retired with the Director's blessing.
+7. There was a single tangible clue: The Guard infiltrator who followed Kor's only instruction for letting him live.
+He reported the details of Kor's assent to Bri, and retired with the Director's blessing.

-8. Kor knew that the testimony of a Psionic Guard was legally irrefutable and Kor had allowed the Guard to live for that reason.
-The Director understood that the Guard could not function with the contradiction of what happened: Kor restored his life with an ulterior motive.
-Even if the Guard could believe that Kor was sincere, the concept of a pretentious miracle permanently disfigured his outlook and maligned his polar stability.
+8. Kor knew that the testimony of a Psionic Guard was legally irrefutable so he let the Guard live for that reason.
+Even if the Guard could believe that Kor was sincere, the concept of a pretentious miracle permanently maligned his outlook and disfigured his polar alignment.
+The Director retired him with full honors.

-11. Mental health specialists use the same method to stabalize their patients.
-Virtually anything that can serve a good purpose can also serve evil.
-The only moral concept incompatible with evil is 'sacrifice.'
-Sacrifice is an act that invaidates the function of evil; where love is expansive -- conceit is contractive.
-Virtue on Vejhon was eroding:
+11. Mental health specialists use the same method to stabalize their patients by overpowering maladies with virtue: The only moral concept incompatible with evil is 'sacrifice.'
+Sacrifice is an act that invalidates the function of evil; where love is expansive -- conceit recoils into the black abyss of itself, sucking up all ambient light with it.

 THE PRESIDENTS OFFICE AT BALIPOR